 Collision ends Smyly perfect game bid, Cubs top Dodgers 13-0

+Drew Smyly and Yan Gomes tumbled to the grass under a sunny sky at a picturesque Wrigley Field.
+Reclining on his side for one brief moment, Smyly grinned.

+It was over, but it was a really fun afternoon for the Chicago Cubs.

-CHICAGO (AP) — Drew Smyly lost a perfect game bid when he collided with his catcher while trying to field an eighth-inning dribbler that went for an infield single in the Chicago Cubs' 13-0 rout of the Los Angeles Dodgers on Friday.
+Smyly lost his bid for a perfect game when he collided with his catcher while trying to field an eighth-inning dribbler that went for an infield single in a 13-0 victory over the Los Angeles Dodgers on Friday.

+"That's a tough way to end it," Smyly said.
+"You feel like you're really close."

-Nico Hoerner hit a three-run homer with four hits and four RBIs as Chicago won for the fifth time in six games.
-Cody Bellinger went deep for the second straight day and third time this season against his former team.
-Trey Mancini and Patrick Wisdom also connected.
+Nico Hoerner, Cody Bellinger, Trey Mancini and Patrick Wisdom homered as Chicago won for the fifth time in six games.
+Hoerner finished with four hits and four RBIs, and Wisdom and Mancini each drove in three runs.

+"Amazing performance," Cubs manager David Ross said.
+"That was fun to watch."

-David Peralta accounted for Los Angeles' only baserunner against Smyly on a 32.9 mph leadoff dribbler in the eighth that trickled between third base and the mound.
-Smyly and Yan Gomes each went for the grounder, and the catcher tumbled over the pitcher as the left-hander picked up the ball.
+David Peralta accounted for Los Angeles' only baserunner against Smyly on a 32.9 mph leadoff bouncer in the eighth that trickled between third base and the mound.
+Smyly and Gomes each went for the grounder, and the catcher tumbled over the pitcher as the left-hander picked up the ball.

+"It just came to the point where both of us wanted it.
+He got to it before I did," Gomes said while wearing a Northwestern University football helmet with a Cubs emblem on one side.
+"I'm not as quick as I used to be trying to jump out of the way and I just ended up riding him and becoming a cool picture."

-Smyly was checked by manager David Ross and an athletic trainer, but the pitcher stayed in the game.
-He retired Miguel Vargas on a popup to third and struck out James Outman before he was pulled by Ross.
+Smyly was checked by Ross and an athletic trainer, but he stayed in the game.
+He retired Miguel Vargas on a popup to third and struck out James Outman before he was replaced by Jeremiah Estrada.

-Smyly received a thunderous ovation from the crowd of 30,381 as he made his way to the dugout at Wrigley Field.
+The 33-year-old Smyly received a thunderous ovation from the crowd of 30,381 as he made his way to the dugout.

+"Pitching here at Wrigley Field is so special," Smyly said.
+"It's so awesome.
+Every single game the atmosphere is just off the charts."

 There have been 23 perfect games, including Don Larsen's in the World Series.
 Seattle's Félix Hernández pitched the last in 2012.